henryhale/xterminal/docs/guide/events.md

 ### One-Time Event

 In some cases, it might be necessary to only run an operation once and only once.
-Any event listener added using the `once()` method is executed once and deleted thereafter when the event is triggered.
+Any event listener added using the `term.once()` method is executed once and deleted thereafter when the event is triggered.

 ```js
 term.once('load', () => {